 High Value Dealers (HVDs): Definition of HVDs

-If a business intends to accept such payments (this includes circumstances where the customer deposits cash directly into their bank account) then they will need to register.
+If a business intends to accept such payments (this includes circumstances where the customer deposits cash directly into their bank account or when they pay cash to a third party for your benefit) then they will need to register.
 The transaction may be carried out in a single operation or in several operations which may be linked.
 HVDs must not carry on business as a HVD unless they are included on the HMRC register.

 If a business does not intend to accept HVPs they should consider having a written policy to this effect and ensure that their employees are aware of the policy.